greatyao/aamlibrary/readme.txt

 System Requirements
 ===================

 AAMLibrary is written to be platform independent.
-It has been tested on Windows XP.
+It has been tested on Windows/Linux.
-AAMLibrary makes use of the OpenCV library version 1.0 that can be downloaded from:
+AAMLibrary makes use of the OpenCV library version 1.0 (or later) that can be downloaded from:

                 http://sourceforge.net/projects/opencv

-In order to make it work, you must modify a bug in OpenCV and rebuild it:
+In order to make it work, you must modify a bug in OpenCV(1.0) and rebuild it:
 	-- cvBoundingRect() doesn't work fine.
 	-- opencv/cv/src/cvshapedescr.cpp around line 1161
 	-- replace CV_32SC1 to CV_32SC2 and CV_32FC1 to CV_32FC2.